baleboy/balenet/content/posts/retro-gaming-picade-retropie.md

 [Input Lag - RetroPie Docs](https://retropie.org.uk/docs/Input-Lag/)

 It's basically a choice between low input latency and smooth framerate.
 Typically, to avoid glitches graphics engines use an amount of buffers to draw the next frames off-screen before they are displayed, but this means that an action from the player may take two or three frames before its effect is displayed.
-On the contrary, drawing and showing frames in the next frame after the player's action means that you have less time to do it and may end up with an incomplete frame.
-Since the games in question are mainly 2D with low resolution, I have a hunch the RPi4 should able to handle them without too much buffering and that low latency can be prioritized.
+On the contrary, drawing and showing frames in the next frame after the player's action means that you have less time to draw it and may end up with an incomplete frame.
+Since the games in question are mainly 2D with low resolution, I had a hunch the RPi4 should able to handle them without too much buffering and that low latency can be prioritized.

 Retroarch gives a lot of control on the way the content is displayed, but different tweaks have different effects on each game.
 Since Bubble Bobble is the game I always go back to, and since higher latency has a very visible effect on the gameplay, I focused my experiment on that.